brettdowney/brettdowney.github.io/README.md

 6. Click on `[Create repository]`

 ### Next, Add your Markdown Formatted Resume to GitHub
 Markdown is one of the documentation tools recommended in Etter's book.
 It provides users with a simple and easy way to write and format text documents that can be published to the web in HTML.
 Once you try Markdown, you will never want to use *Word* again.
-7. Click on `[Addfile]`
+1. Click on `[Addfile]`.
-8. Select `[Create new file]`,located under the drop-down menu
+2. Select `[Create new file]`,located under the drop-down menu.
-9. Enter `[index.md]` in the box showing `[Name your file]`
+3. Enter `[index.md]` in the box showing `[Name your file]`
-10. Press enter
+4. Press enter.
-11. Copy and Paste your saved Markdown- formatted resume into the blank text area
+5. Copy and Paste your saved Markdown- formatted resume into the blank text area.
-12. Select `[Commit new file]`, which is located at the bottom right of the page
+6. Select `[Commit new file]`, which is located at the bottom right of the page.
-#### To Verify and View your Markdown Resume try this:
+#### To verify and view your Markdown Resume try this:
-13. Click on the `[index.md]` in your repository **OR** Enter `[http://YourUserName.github.io/]`
+7. Click on the `[index.md]` in your repository **OR** Enter `[http://YourUserName.github.io/]`.

 ### Next, Build a Static Website with GitHub Pages
 Setting up GitHub Pages allows you to  host and share your resume through static websites.
 Etter recommends using static websites as they are easy to install, fast, portable, and provide a level of security as they never crash.
 Any changes to your resume through your GitHub Pages will be seen almost immediately.
-14. Click on the `[Settings]` tab in your repository
+1. Click on the `[Settings]` tab in your repository
-15. Scroll down the page until you see **GitHub Pages**
+2. Scroll down the page until you see **GitHub Pages**
-16. Click on `[Check it out here!]`
+3. Click on `[Check it out here!]`

 ### Finally, Customize your Resume with a **Static Site Generator** such as Jekyll
 Jekyll is a static site generator that is used to create websites.
 According to Etter's prinicples, static site generators such as Jekyll are styling tools used to make your documentation look professional.
-17. Click `[Choose a theme]`located on your GitHub Pages
+1. Click on `[Choose a theme]`located on your GitHub Pages.
-18. Scroll through the different Jekyll themes until you find one that you like for your resume
+2. Scroll through the different Jekyll themes until you find one that you like for your resume.
-19. Click on the `[Select Theme]` button to select the desired theme
+3. Click on the `[Select Theme]` button to select the desired theme.
-20. Select the `[Code]` tab in your GitHub Pages; there should be a file called `[_config.yml]`
+4. Select the `[Code]` tab in your GitHub Pages; there should be a file called `[_config.yml]`
-21. Click on `[_config.yml]`
+5. Click on `[_config.yml]`.
-22. Click on the `[pencil icon]` located on the right hand-side of the page
+6. Click on the `[pencil icon]` located on the right hand-side of the page.
-23. Add a line of code under line 1 by entering `[title: YourName Resume]`
+7. Add a line of code under line 1 by entering `[title: YourName Resume]`.
-24. Select `[commit changes]` at the bottom of the page
+8. Scroll to the bottom of the page and select `[commit changes]`.

 #### Congratulations!!!
 Your resume in now available at `[http:\\(YourUserName).github.io/**]`
 ---